David Marshall (Singaporean politician): World War II and prisoner-of-war

-Post-World War II and continued law career
+Post-World War II career

-Marshall returned to Singapore in February 1946, shortly before the British Military Administration (BMA) ceased on 1 April.
 He found that his original home had been destroyed and looted during the war.
-Despite widespread unemployment and struggles under the BMA, he was able to easily rejoin Allen & Gledhill as the legal business was performing well in the aftermath of the war.
-Right after he joined Allen & Gledhill, his friend Gerald de Cruz recruited him to join the Malayan Democratic Union (MDU), a political party that aimed for internal self-governance and public reforms.
-De Cruz assumed that Marshall would join without delay, but got rejected as Marshall needed time to rebuild himself after the war.
+Despite widespread unemployment and economic hardships under the British Military Administration (BMA), Marshall was able to resume his legal practice without difficulty, rejoining Allen & Gledhill, which was experiencing increased demand for legal services in the aftermath of the war.
+Immediately after he joined Allen & Gledhill, his friend Gerald de Cruz recruited him for the Malayan Democratic Union (MDU), a political party that aimed for internal self-governance and public reforms.
+De Cruz assumed that Marshall would join without delay, but Marshall declined, stating that he required time to recover and rebuild his life after the war.

-Despite not being active in politics with the MDU, Marshall began getting involved with the Jewish Singaporean community shortly after the war, setting up a Jewish organisation, the Jewish Welfare Board (JWB), which focused on Jewish interests and issues.
-Marshall served as its first president on 27 June 1946, being reelected as its president over the next six years.
-JWB would create an old folk's home at Waterloo Street and a Transient's Committee to aid Jewish immigrants travelling through Singapore.
-With JWB, Marshall remained unaffiliated with politics; he tend to receive visiting Israeli officials, but would remain non-partisan.
+In the post-war period, Marshall also became active within Singapore's Jewish community.
+He helped establish the Jewish Welfare Board (JWB), an organisation which focused on Jewish interests and issues.
+Marshall served as its first president on 27 June 1946, being re-elected to the position over the next six years.
+JWB created an old folk's home at Waterloo Street and formed a Transient's Committee to aid Jewish immigrants travelling through Singapore.
+With JWB, Marshall remained unaffiliated with politics; he tend to receive visiting Israeli officials, but remained non-partisan.

-Outside of the JWB, Marshall was involved with other causes.
 Following the BMA's choice to not recognise the Japanese government's "banana currency", many who had saved up this type of money were practically poor in post-Japanese occupation Singapore.
-This included many members of the SVC, who were now waiting for the payments from their salaries by the British, as it was interrupted during the Japanese occupation, along with the return of their properties.
+This included many members of the SVC, who were waiting for payments of their salaries by the British that were interrupted during the Japanese occupation, along with the return of their properties.
 In March 1946, the British announced that it would pay back members of the British government and army up to per person, for the period of their internment during the war in Malaya.
 This upset those who had not been interned, mostly consisting of Asians, and the fact that locals were paid less than European POWs, which raised issues on racial discrimination.

-Following this, Marshall was a part of a group of POWs who were against this scheme, and they subsequently founded the War Prisoners' (Singapore) Association (WPA) on 24 April 1946, with Marshall serving as the honorary secretary.
-The WPA included POWs, internees, political prisoners, and civilian prisoners, with their main goals focusing on the compensation of people affected by the war.
-As the WPA's secretary, Marshall found himself acting as the main spokesperson for them, and he typically commented critically on the colonial government.
-The demographic makeup of WPA had a majority of Europeans, which caused Marshall to be accused of working for European interests, although most of the Europeans members were poor and the WPA also focused on affected Chinese, Eurasian, and Indian POWs.
+As a result, Marshall was involved with other POWs who were against this scheme and they founded the War Prisoners' (Singapore) Association (WPA) on 24 April 1946, with Marshall serving as the honorary secretary.
+The WPA included POWs, internees, political prisoners, and civilian prisoners, with their main goals focusing on compensation of people affected by the war.
+As the WPA's secretary, Marshall found himself acting as their main spokesperson, and he typically commented critically on the colonial government.
+The demographic makeup of WPA had a majority of Europeans, which caused accusations against Marshall of working towards European interests, although most of the Europeans members were poor and the WPA additionally focused on affected Chinese, Eurasian, and Indian POWs.